 Educational programs were developed to help professionalize the field.
 The first formal training program in health economics for nurses who worked as superintendents was established at the Columbia Teachers College in New York in 1900.
 The first graduate program in hospital administration was founded at the University of Chicago in 1934.
 Since then, bachelors and masters degrees in health care administration and related fields have become common offerings at many universities and other schools.

 Also, there have been many laws passed that promote the expansion of the health care industry in the United States.
-Most recently the Patient Protection and Affordable Care Act of 2010 (often referred to as the Affordable Care Act, ACA) expanded health insurance coverage to tens of millions of Americans and increased demand for health care professionals, including health care managers.
-Reports by the U.S. Census Bureau and the Centers for Disease Control show that the number of uninsured dropped from 15.7 percent of the population before the ACA was passed in 2010 to 9 percent in 2016.
+Most recently the Patient Protection and Affordable Care Act of 2010 (often referred to as the Affordable Care Act, ACA) expanded health insurance coverage to more than 20 million Americans and increased demand for health care professionals, including health care managers.

 - Adult Day Care Coordinators